 The flexibility, teamwork, and adaptability staff are demonstrating are keeping teaching, operations, research, and administrative priorities moving forward across the UW.
 Evaluation conversations offer meaningful opportunity to highlight staff contributions and express gratitude.
 As we continue the transition to new ways of working, it’s important to have regular conversations about performance that help individuals and organizations remain productive as we move forward.
 Employees may still be experiencing challenges with returning to in-person work and adopting hybrid work arrangements, and supervisors may need to continue assessing effectiveness and developing new methods to support their staff in accomplishing their work.
 Take time to consider how these changes will shape conversations, feedback, and goal setting.

 The goal of performance evaluations is to assure clear and mutual understanding of general performance expectations.
-Performance evaluations should be done in a timely manner and involve both the supervisor and the employee.
+Formal performance evaluations for all classified and professional staff must be performed at least annually, and all evaluations should be reviewed by the second level of supervision.
+Vice Chancellors are responsible for ensuring that current performance evaluations are documented and on file for all staff within their organization.
+Guidance and forms for conducting performance evaluations for both classified and professional staff can be found below and the process involves both the supervisor and the employee.
 [Note: Performance evaluations are to be kept in the department's personnel files for no more than three years.]